vanwagonet/stencil/README.md

 Important note:

 Unlike regular code tags, async tags cannot not include partial statements.
-All of the code inside will be wrapped into a function.
+All of the code inside will be wrapped into a function, and will be executed after the main block completes.
-All of the code following will also be wrapped into a function.

 This would not work: